bluebonobo/bluebonobo.github.io/_posts/2022-06-15-coursera-hopkins-data-science.markdown

 ## TASK 0 : Understanding the problem

-## Familiarization with NLP
-As a first step toward working on this project, you should familiarize yourself with Natural Language Processing, Text Mining, and the associated tools in R.
+Familiarization with NLP : As a first step toward working on this project, we familiarize ourselves with Natural Language Processing, Text Mining, and the associated tools in R.

 ### Natural Language Processing Wikipedia Page
 *review of the [wikipedia page](https://en.wikipedia.org/wiki/Natural_language_processing)*